sameer-patel-dev/OCR-Invoices/README.md

 # Optical Character Recognition for Electronic Invoices using AWS Microservices

 This repository contains a Real-Time Serverless OCR Application based on ReactJS, NodeJS, Python and AWS Services.
-This Project was part of a summer internship during my 3rd year of engineering.
+This Project was part of a summer internship during my 3rd year of engineering .

 ## Steps Involved in the Project
   - Invoice Acquistion